Latest change of this page: Monday, 21-Mar-2016 11:30:34 CET

 This product includes software developed by the Apache Software Foundation (http://www.apache.org/).

-Ant is distributed under the Apache Software License, Version 1.1:
+Both Ant and Batik are distributed under the Apache Software License, Version 2.0 (click on the link to learn more).

 The DXF Viewer makes use of the Balloon Tip library.
 It is distributed under the following license: